 - During their journey, customers always have several contact points with a company, at which they have different experiences.
 The first impression is important, but more important is the variation of moments imprinted along the entire customer journey.

-Our tip: Use customer journey mapping to sketch a complete picture of the customer journey.
+Our tip: Use customer journey mapping to sketch a complete picture of the customer journey so nothing is left to chance.
 Create positive, surprising moments (peak moments) along the customer journey.
 Touch your customers emotionally so that they remember you.
 And think here about your own experiences: Can you still remember when as a child, you were given a piece of candy or a slice of sausage and then you only wanted to shop in that one store?
 That’s how positive moments and shopping are connected to one another.

 - Pay special attention to negative experiences, for a peak can also come from negative moments.
 Treat customer complaints as a high priority.
 Get regular feedback and evaluate customer complaints.
 You will see where complaints are made frequently and why.
 Only this way can you see what you can improve.